reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 }

 ```
 During invocation of the child modules, we are using the `module` construct with a `source` argument containing the path of the child modules `application` and `storage`.
 Here we are using the local directory to store our modules.

-Other than the local path, we can also use different [source types](https://www.terraform.io/docs/language/modules/sources.html) like a `terraform registry`, `GitHub, `s3`, etc to reuse modules published by other individuals or teams.
+Other than the local path, we can also use different [source types](https://www.terraform.io/docs/language/modules/sources.html) like a `terraform registry`, `GitHub`, `s3`, etc to reuse modules published by other individuals or teams.
 When using remote sources, terraform will download these modules when we run `terraform init` and store them in the local directory.

 ### Terraform Cloud and Terraform Enterprise

 We ran Terraform using Terraform CLI which performed operations on the workstation where it is invoked and stored state in a local working directory.
 This is called the "local workflow".

 However, we will need a remote workflow when using Terraform in a team which will require the state to be shared and Terraform to run in a remote environment.

-Terraform has two more variants Terraform Cloud and Terraform Enterprise for using Terraform in a team environment.
-Terraform Cloud is a hosted service at [https://app.terraform.io](https://app.terraform.io) where Terraform runs on disposable virtual machines in its cloud infrastructure.
-Terraform Enterprise is available for hosting in a private data center which might be an option preferred by large enterprises.
+Terraform has two more variants Terraform Cloud and Terraform Enterprise for using Terraform in a team environment:

+1. Terraform Cloud is a hosted service at [https://app.terraform.io](https://app.terraform.io) where Terraform runs on disposable virtual machines in its cloud infrastructure.

+2. Terraform Enterprise is available for hosting in a private data center which might be an option preferred by large enterprises.

 Let us run remote plans in Terraform Cloud from our local command line, also called the "CLI workflow".
 First, we need to log in to [https://app.terraform.io](https://app.terraform.io/session) after creating an account with our email address.
 Similar to our working directory in the CLI, we will create a `workspace` with a "CLI driven workflow" as shown here: